Dr. Kathy A. Agard Fellowships in Community Philanthropy

 This ongoing fellowship program honors Dr. Joel J. Orosz’s years of service, dedication, and contributions in the field of philanthropy, as program director at the W.K.
 Kellogg Foundation and as distinguished professor of philanthropic studies at the Johnson Center for Philanthropy where he was founding director of The Grantmaking School.

 Allison Ribick, undergraduate student at GVSU pursuing a Bachelor of Arts in history and international relations, was selected as the 2015-2016 Orosz Fellow.
 Ribick provides assistance for the Our State of Generosity project.

 2014 – 2015 OROSZ FELLOW

 Xinyi Ou, undergraduate student at GVSU, was selected as the 2014-2015 Orosz Fellow.
 Ou is pursuing a dual Bachelor of Arts in history and a Bachelor of Science in computer science with a minor in Arabic.
-She enjoys being able to apply both of her fields of interest while working on the Our State of Generosity project.
+She enjoyed being able to apply both of her fields of interest while she worked on the Our State of Generosity project.

 2012 – 2013 OROSZ FELLOW

 Jennifer McGraw, graduate student in the School of Social Work at GVSU, was selected as the 2012-2013 Orosz Fellow.
 McGraw provided assistance for the Our State of Generosity project.